18682922316/RNNS_for_code_attack/README.md

 # RNNS_for_code_attack
-code for black-box adversarial attack guided by model behavior for programming pre-trained language models
+Code for black-box adversarial attack guided by model behavior for programming pre-trained language models